kunlin0814/BINF8500/README.md

 # Algorithm

-The Java scripts for the assignment of Algorithms class
+The Java scripts for the assignment of Algorithm class